 Latest findings from PwC’s Pulse Survey

-182 finance leaders from Fortune 1000 and private companies, along with other C-suite executives, weighed in on their priorities and outlook on the business environment in our latest PwC US Pulse Survey, fielded March 8 to March 12, 2021.
+Our latest PwC US Pulse Survey, fielded August 2 to August 6, 2021, surveyed 128 finance leaders from Fortune 1000 and private companies, along with other C-suite executives, about business priorities and decisions they’re making around the future of work.
 Find all of these insights in our PwC US Pulse Survey.